 \subsection{Indirect constraints}

-For the indirect constraints, like those coming from flavor physics, or muon $(g-2)$, one needs the fermionic couplings of the scalars.
+For the indirect constraints, like those coming from flavour physics, or muon $(g-2)$, one needs the fermionic couplings of the scalars.
 Only the SU(2) doublets couple with fermions (if we neglect the lepton-number violating coupling of the triplets).
-Thus, one expects the flavor constraints to be typically close to those coming from the different two-Higgs doublet models.
+Thus, one expects the flavour constraints to be typically close to those coming from the different two-Higgs doublet models.